patricschmidtf/topfact-AG-API-Test/Azure Dokumentation.md/AzureDokumentation.md

 ### API Integration

-* **Pull API**: The overarching API that facilitates communication between the User Interface, Web App, and Azure Search components.
+* **Azure API**: The API that serves as the communication layer between the User Interface, Web Application, and Azure Search.
+It handles requests from the UI and Web App, retrieves data from Azure Search, and returns results to be displayed in the application.
+This API ensures efficient data exchange and integration across these components, enabling smooth functionality within the system.

 ### Conclusion